Facts and Figures

 - U.S. News has also ranked UC Davis Children's Hospital among the nation’s best in five specialties for 2017-18, including two in conjunction with partner Shriners Hospital for Children – Northern California.

-- In U.S. News ratings for common types of care, UC Davis Medical Center rated high performing in eight areas in 2016-17.
+- In U.S. News ratings for common types of care, UC Davis Medical Center rated high performing in multiple areas in 2017-18.